blairrrrwho/the-wonderful-whimsical-code-quiz/README.md

 ## Credits

-The JavaScript Quiz was created with the assistance of cohorts, Blair, Lacey and Christina, a tutoring session with Ms. Sandra and the AskBCS slack channel.
-They were pivotal i the debugging of code and implementing my logic.
+This lovely, lovely JavaScript Quiz was created with the assistance of fellow classmates: BRANDON JOHNSON, CHRISTINA HALL, and LACEY ANGARITA.
+And, as the all-caps intends, they are very important to me and I am happy to have had them here for this app's development.
+I couldn't have done it without their support.

+I also want to accredit a tutoring session with Ms. Sandy and also with Mr. Kumar.
+Let's also shout out the Net Ninja from YouTube, Ask BCS, and all of the other lovely resources we were given through this process.

+Thank you all!

+It's been a long time coming, and I'm glad to have had these resources to make it through.

 ## License

-Please refer to the LICENSE in the repo.
+None